dhellmann/pymotw-3/source/threading/index.rst

 .. {{{end}}}

 Determining the Current Thread
 ==============================

-Using arguments to identify or name the thread is cumbersome, and unnecessary.
+Using arguments to identify or name the thread is cumbersome and unnecessary.
 Each :class:`Thread` instance has a name with a default value that can be changed as the thread is created.
 Naming threads is useful in server processes with multiple service threads handling